Vega Equity is now Xumane

 “We are pleased to inform you that [Company Name] (the "Company") has granted you an employee stock option as part of our Employee Stock Option Plan (ESOP).
 This option is a symbol of our appreciation for your contributions to the company and a means to align your interests with those of our shareholders.”

-If you’re reading this article, it means you might be receiving an ESOP grant letter, or you might have received it (some part of which sounds like the above text).
+If you’re reading this, it means you might be in the process of receiving an ESOP grant letter, or you might have received it (some part of which sounds like the above text).

 Given the amount of “legalese” in the letter, most people would not understand what is being offered to them.
 Let’s resolve that today.
 Let’s decode the ESOP Grant letter and identify the relevant parts that will help you understand what’s in it for you.